Intel microcode

-Micro-operations
+Pre-P6 microcode

-On the Intel 80486 and AMD Am486 there are approximately 250 lines of microcode, totalling 12,032 bits stored in the microcode ROM.
+On the Intel 80486 and AMD Am486 there are approximately 5000 lines of microcode assembly, totalling approximately 240 Kbits stored in the microcode ROM.

+P6 and later micro-operations

+Starting with the Pentium Pro, in most Intel x86 processors, instructions are converted by the instruction fetch and decode unit to sequences of processor-specific micro-operations that are directly executed by the processor.
+For the instructions that are implemented in microcode, the microcode consists of micro-operations fetched from on-chip memory.

 On the Pentium Pro, each micro-operation is 72-bits wide, or 118-bits wide.
 This includes an opcode, two source fields, and one destination field, with the ability to hold a 32-bit immediate value.
 The Pentium Pro is able to detect parity errors in its internal microcode ROM and report these via the Machine Check Architecture.

 Micro-operations have a consistent format with up to three source inputs, and two destination outputs.
 The processor performs register renaming to map these inputs to and from the real register file (RRF) before and after their execution.
 Out-of-order execution is used, so the micro-operations and instructions they represent may not appear in the same order.

 During development of the Pentium Pro, several microcode fixes were included between the A2 and B0 steppings.
 For the Pentium II (based on the P6 Pentium Pro), additional micro-operations were added to support the MMX instruction set.
 In several cases, "microcode assists" were added to handle rare corner-cases in a reliable way.

 The Pentium 4 can have 126 micro-operations in flight at the same time.
 Micro-operations are decoded and stored in an Execution Trace Cache with 12,000 entries, to avoid repeated decoding of the same x86 instructions.
 Groups of six micro-operations are packed into a trace line.
 Micro-operations can borrow extra immediate data space within the same cache-line.
 Complex instructions, such as exception handling, result in jumping to the microcode ROM.
 During development of the Pentium 4, microcode accounted for 14% of processor bugs versus 30% of processor bugs during development of the Pentium Pro.

-The Intel Core microarchitecture introduced in 2006 added "micro-operations fusion" for some common pairs of instructions including comparison followed by a jump.
+The Intel Core microarchitecture introduced in 2006 added "macro-operations fusion" for some common pairs of instructions including comparison followed by a jump.
 The instruction decoders in the Core convert x86 instructions into microcode in three different ways:

 For Intel's hyper-threading implementation of simultaneous multithreading, the microcode ROM, trace cache, and instruction decoders are shared, but the micro-operation queue is not shared.